stellar/stellar-protocol/ecosystem/sep-TBD.md

   1. It prevents the account from issuing additional units of the good.
   2. It prevents data entries from being modified.
   3. It prevents the [`AccountMerge`](https://developers.stellar.org/docs/start/list-of-operations/#account-merge) operation so the issuing account persists.
-  4. It prevents revocation of ownership (the AuthImmutable flag could also be used, but it would not prevent the other points above on its own).
+  4. It prevents revocation of ownership (the "Authorization Immutable" flag could also be used, but it would not prevent the other points above on its own).

 By default (i.e. without a [multisig](https://developers.stellar.org/docs/glossary/multisig/) setup), to freeze an account you would set its `masterWeight` to zero via the [`SetOptions`][set-options] operation.